 There are different types of recruiters to consider as well.
 A retained recruiter is someone you work with frequently by keeping them on retainer.
 A contingency recruiter gets paid either a percentage of what the new employee’s salary will be or a flat rate once someone is hired.
 The key here is that you don’t pay until they find a successful candidate.

-HR professionals and recruiters need to work together to keep communication clear and manage expectations, as well as defining who will be responsible for what aspects of the process.
+HR professionals and recruiters need to work together to keep communication clear and manage expectations, as well as define who will be responsible for what aspects of the process.
 Essentially, the hiring process should be handled like a project.

 It’s also worth noting that the relationship will be different between a recruiter who is working for the organization and one who is working for a candidate to find job placement.
 There are many businesses that refuse unsolicited approaches from recruiters as they’d rather work with someone they know has the best interests of the company at heart.